sgracia13/umbrageapp.github.io/index.md

   <img src="dibs.png">
 </p>

-# We want everyone in the studio to see what we're up to so we thought
-# we'd make an all inclusive page to give you a bird's eye view.
+# We wanted everyone in the studio to see what we're up to so we thought we'd make an all inclusive page to give you a bird's eye view.
 Enjoy!

 <div class="row">
 <p align="center"> <img src="team.png">